Liz & Dick: Plot

 The couple sign on to film Who's Afraid of Virginia Woolf?, in which their characters have long arguments, as they do.
 Richard is saddened after missing out on an Academy Award for the film The Spy Who Came in from the Cold (1965).
 Elizabeth begins gaining weight and becomes insecure.
 They are both Academy Award-nominated for their roles in Who's Afraid of Virginia Woolf?, but only Elizabeth wins, causing Richard to become hostile again.

 To escape the media, the couple travel to Portofino and buy a yacht, where they reside—and constantly fight.
 He makes a remark about her "pudgy fingers" and promptly apologizes.
 She asks him to buy her a ring and he purchases a 69-carat diamond which becomes known as The Taylor-Burton Diamond.
 Richard's brother Ifor Jenkins becomes crippled by an accident Richard blames himself for; after Richard and Elizabeth have returned home, Ifor dies.
 Richard becomes depressed and starts cheating on Elizabeth and drinking.
 They decide to divorce.

 Months later, Elizabeth experiences a colon cancer health scare and asks to see Richard.
-She turns out to be fine, Richard realizes he needs her in his life, and they remarry in Africa; unfortunately, they re-divorce mere months later.
+She turns out to be fine, Richard realizes he needs her in his life, and they remarry in Africa; unfortunately, they re-divorce again mere months later.

 Richard dies in his sleep in Celigny.
 Elizabeth's mother Sara informs her of his death, and she faints.
-His wife bans her from attending his funeral; the next week she visits his grave in Celigny—yet another moment with him that is intruded on by the paparazzi.
+His wife bans her from attending his funeral; the next week she visits his grave in Celigny — yet another moment with him that is intruded on by the paparazzi.